Chart Color Schemes

 Bray Park has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch identified 21 projects likely to impact the area.
-Notable ones include Les Hughes Sports Complex - Netball Clubhouse, Formosa Murrumba Downs Development, John Bray Park Enhancement, and Samsonvale Road Residential Developments.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified 20 projects that could impact this area.
+Notable projects include Les Hughes Sports Complex Master Plan Implementation, Les Hughes Sports Complex - Netball Clubhouse, Formosa Murrumba Downs Development, and John Bray Park Enhancement.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.